-If you’re like most Americans, it might be tough to come up with the cash.
-According to a nationwide poll conducted in December 2020, fewer than four in 10 Americans have a $1,000 emergency fund set aside to cover a surprise expense.
-And when you don’t have money on hand to pay for an unexpected bill, that might mean you need to take out a high-interest loan, dig into your savings account, rely on credit cards, or ask a friend or family member for funds to float a purchase.
+It might be tough to come up with the cash if you’re like most Americans.
+According to a Nationwide Poll Conducted in December 2020, fewer than four in 10 Americans have a $1,000 emergency fund set aside to cover a surprise expense.
+And when you don’t have money to pay an unexpected bill, that might mean you need to take out a high-interest loan, dig into your savings account, rely on credit cards, or ask a friend or family member for funds to float a purchase.

-That’s why it’s essential to regularly sock away money in an emergency fund.
-So, when life throws you its inevitable financial curveballs, you’ll be prepared.
+That’s why it’s essential to sock away money in an emergency fund regularly.
+So, you’ll be prepared when life throws you its inevitable financial curveballs.

 Here’s an overview of emergency funds, where to stash your cash, and ways you can pad your account this year.

-An emergency fund is a dedicated amount of money that you set aside for pop-up expenses.
+An Emergency Fund is a dedicated amount of money you set aside for pop-up expenses.

 For example, say you accidentally hit a curb and have to replace a flat tire for your car.
 Or, you unexpectedly lost your job and need buffer cash as a bridge to pay for bills until you get unemployment benefits.
-This fund exists as a secure source of money—typically, separate from your regular checking and savings accounts—that you can rely on in emergency situations.
+This fund is a secure source of money—typically separate from your regular checking and savings accounts—that you can rely on in emergencies.

 Emphasis on emergency—this account shouldn’t double as your vacation or “fun money” fund.
 It’s essential that you only touch this money when needed.

-You want to have at least a couple of hundred dollars in savings, but try to stretch it out to four figures.
-A $1,000 emergency fund is a good goal to aim for if you’re just getting started.
+You want to have at least a couple of hundred dollars in savings, but try to stretch it to four figures.
+A $1,000 emergency fund is a good goal to aim for if you’re just starting.

-Ideally, you want your emergency fund to have enough money in it to finance three to six months’ worth of expenses.
+Ideally, you want your emergency fund to have enough money to finance three to six months’ expenses.
 Some experts recommend a year.
-Depending on your individual situation, this amount will vary from person to person.
+Depending on your situation, this amount will vary from person to person.

-When it comes to determining your personal emergency fund amount, it’s a helpful idea to draw up a budget.
-You can create a “bare-bones” budget (think: rent, food, utilities and other essential bills) and an “everyday” budget (one that includes your basic expenses, plus non-essentials, such as streaming services and Uber Eats expenditures).
-Compare the figures and see the amounts you’d need to save to cover bills for each one, and go from there.
+When determining your emergency fund amount, it’s helpful to draw up a budget.
+You can create a “bare-bones” budget (think: rent, food, utilities, and other essential bills) and an “every day” budget (one that includes your basic expenses, plus non-essentials, such as streaming services and Uber Eats expenditures).
+Compare the figures and see the amounts you’d need to save to cover bills for each one and go from there.